archlinuxhardened/selinux/README.md

 Remember to build as a non-root user, and to keep a root logged-in console to install packages (especially for sudo/shadow/pam packages).

-First, we build all packages from the SELinux userspace projet.
+First, we build all packages from the SELinux userspace project.
 They do not replace any official Arch Linux packages:

 * libsepol